scottrsm/julia/README.md

 used more frequently without sacrificing overall performance.

 Below we examine
-- Overall Performance -- We consider all trials, even if a solve took more than six guesses.
+- Overall Performance -- We consider all trials, even if a "solve" took more than six guesses.
-- When Successful -- We only consider the solves that were the number of guesses were less than or equal six.
+- When Successful -- We only consider the "solves" where the number of guesses were less than or equal to six.

 The stats for the solver are:
 - Overall: The mean number of guesses to solve: 4.48.